vthwang/Vincent-Corner-Hexo/source/about/index.md

 **SOHO** at _Fishbone Creative Co., Ltd._
 Taichung, Taiwan
 April 2020 - May 2020 (2 months)
-- **GladLess**: Using Laravel to build the complete functions for E-commerce.
+- Using Laravel to build the complete functions for E-commerce.
 There are two platforms for user and manager respectively.
 Management platform includes permission management, merchandise management, SKU management, order management, storage management.
 User platform includes shopping cart, order, payment, review, refund, coupon.

 **Project Manager** at _Shanghai Pu-Yu Software Development Co., Ltd._
 Shanghai, China
 November 2018 - March 2020 (1 year 5 months)
-- **ERP Integration**: Led 5 people to integrate Ordering system and storage system with ERP system.
-As a leader, I made a detailed and particular schedule for the timeline and endeavored to users’ demands mining.
+- Led 5 people to integrate Ordering system and storage system with ERP system.
+As a leader, I made a detailed and particular schedule for the timeline and endeavored to users demands mining.
 Provided technical supports in functional continuous iteration and upgrading.
-- **Online Ordering System**: Docked with store POS system, and multiple delivery and payment companies, Built a complete online to offline (O2O) ordering system.
+- Built a complete online to offline (O2O) ordering system and docked with store POS system, multiple delivery and payment companies.

 **Junior Software Developer**
 August 2017 - October 2018 (1 year 3 months)
-- **FitnessFactory**: Modernized the official website and made a complete CMS with Laravel framework.
+- Modernized FitnessFactory’s official website and made a complete CMS with Laravel framework.

 ***